Archetypes#

 - Solution

-“I will decipher the inscriptions written on this ancient artifact.”
+“I will decipher the inscriptions written on an ancient artifact.”

 - Care

-“I will escort this group of refugees safely to their homeland.”
+“I will escort a group of refugees safely to their homeland.”